ErnestoLeiva/SummarAIze/README.md

 - **⚖️ Key Term Identification:**
   - Highlights frequently occurring legal terms and clauses.
 - **🔧 Modular Design:**
-  - Built as a command-line tool with future enhancements in mind.
+  - Modular architecture built for extensibility.
+It started as a CLI tool, now includes a GUI with room for future enhancements.
 - **📄 Format Support:**
-  - Initially supports plain text (.txt) files with plans for support of more file types in the future.
+  - Supports plain text (.txt), Word (.docx), and PDF (.pdf) files, with a modular architecture designed to easily support additional file types in the future.
 - **💻 Offline Processing:**
-  - Runs locally on standard hardware *without* the need for a GPU.
+  - No internet or GPU needed.
+SummarAIze runs locally to ensure privacy for sensitive legal content.

 ## <a id="installation"></a>💾 Installation